-Job title: LSE Fellow in the History of Late Imperial China
+Job title: LSE Fellow in Twentieth-century Indian and Global Imperial History

 Department/Division: International History

 Accountable to: The Head of Department

 Job Summary

 LSE Fellows contribute to the School's scholarship and intellectual life by conducting teaching and research which will enhance the School's reputation as a research-led teaching institution, with appropriate mentoring from the Department.
 You will be expected to contribute to teaching in the Department at undergraduate and postgraduate levels, as well as carrying out administrative duties related to teaching.
 LSE Fellows should have the ability to foster an engaging and supportive learning environment for students.
 You will be expected to maintain your own research programme and to contribute to the Department's research seminars & meetings.